[API] Configuration option to automatically set up users (VM, repository, invite)

 - Add a loop counter and if it reaches 10,000 iterations or so, break out of the loop.
 In that case, return nil for unique username and hence not perform setup.

-#21 Updated by Tom Clegg about 5 years ago
+#21 Updated by Tom Clegg over 6 years ago

 username=nilafter the third line of